HeliosInteractive/Phoenix/README.md

 Pheonix is a Windows Application Monitoring tool designed by Helios Interactive to make deployment and maintaining of kiosk applications easier.

+###Features

+ 1. Local
+   * Restart the executable if it has crashed (with configurable delays)
+   * Execute scripts upon executable crashes and restarts
+   * Keeping executable's main window always on top
+   * Supplying command line arguments without writing painful bat files
+   * Supplying environment variables without changing system settings
+   * Sending an email on executable's crash
+   * Checking if executable's window is responsive or not and if not, restarting it
+   * Hotkeys for toggling UI, stopping/starting the monitor process and etc.
+   * Taking a screenshot upon executable's crash
+ 2. Remote
+   * Receiving commands via MQTT in order for a technician to remotely invoke actions without being physically present on-site
+   * Receiving updates securely via SSH
+   * Sending useful metrics (cpu/ram usage, etc.) to the cloud via MQTT
+ 3. Report
+   * Customize-able email reports can be sent out at any time via MQTT or upon executable crashes.
+   * Emails can have optional log files attached to them (useful for Unity3D applications)
+ 4. Logging
+   * Verbose logging of all the activity with a default log rotation behavior so you can have access to the entire history of an executable's activity
+   * Ability to capture executable's `stdout` and `stderr`and stream them to a remote location ([Papertrail](https://papertrailapp.com/) for example).

 ### Structure

 Phoenix consists of a client written in `WinForms C#` and an *optional* CMS written in `CakePHP`.
 The client itself can be used independently from the CMS by using an MQTT client (for remote controlling a Phoenix instance).
 If all you ever want is just a standalone monitoring tool, you do not need to worry about MQTT at all.